How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 tourist spots in the philippines 31

 Animasola Island is part of Burias Group of Islands at San Pascual, Masbate Province, Philippines.
-Photo by Jpcabarles via Wikimedia Commons.
+This photo by Jpcabarles is licensed under CC BY-SA 4.0

 Ideal for: Beach bums, nature lovers